 The past four sections reveal the wisdom on how to bear up against suffering, how to worship, how to behave, to live; now this book offers biblical insight on a fifth topic on how to love.
-Song of Solomon poetry is written by the King of that name although he never identifies himself.
+This book is also known as Song of Songs or canticles and is written by King Solomon.
 The love he describes is the one within marriage between man and wife.

 The coming together of male and female is so significant that it is one the top metaphors in the Bible to illustrate God’s relationship with his people.
 God speaks in His sacred book by telling us we are our Beloved’s and our Beloved is ours.
 The book of Hosea depicts an unfaithful wife (an analogy pointing to the Israelites) and God as a forgiving, pursuing husband.
 In the book of Isaiah, it is the Bride, and God as the Bridegroom who rejoices over us.
 Jeremiah portrays a faithless wife deserving divorce, and God, once again, is the faithful Husband who pursues reconciliation.
 In the New Testament, marriage points to Jesus as the Bridegroom and the Church as his Bride.
 This union between husband and wife becoming one is a picture of Christ’s self-sacrificing love for Church and in turn the Church’s surrender to that love.

 Like in the book of Esther, the name of God is not mentioned in Song of Solomon.
 God is there none the less.
 This book on relationships can’t be an independent read when the entire Bible is about God’s relationship with his people.
 In biblical circular cross reference fashion, Ezekiel 16:8 describes a covenant between Man and God.
 It rings similarly to “I belong to my beloved, and his desire is for me.”
 (Sg.
 7:10).